facebook/react-native/docs/Tutorial.md

   },
 ```

-We want to send off the request after the component has finished loading. componentDidMount is a function on React components that React will call exactly once just after the component has been loaded.
+We want to send off the request after the component has finished loading. `componentDidMount` is a function of React components that React will call exactly once, just after the component has been loaded.

 ```javascript
   componentDidMount: function() {